piyush-garg/kcd-pune-pipeline-demo/README.md

 # Tekton Demo

-This repository contains demo which is done to show the use case of CustomRuns in Tekton
+This repository contains demo which is done to show the use case of CustomRuns in Tekton.

 ### Tekton

-This is just simple vanila tekton example
+This is just simple vanilla tekton example.

+### Tekton With Custom Controller

+This is same example as above but contains an extra task which demonstrates the use case of CustomRun and Custom Controller.
+This will show how we can perform an operation without creating kubernetes resources.

-### Tekton With Custom Task
+### Tekton With Custom Task and Controller

-This is same example as above but contains an extra task which demonstrates the use case of CustomTask, CustomRun and Custom Controller
+This is same example as above but contains an extra task which demonstrates the use case of CustomTask, CustomRun and Custom Controller.
+This will show how a pipeline can keep waiting for human intervention and proceed further based on input.

-### Prequesite setup
+### Prerequisite setup

+1. Create a k8s cluster
-1. Install Tekton
+2. Install Tekton
-2. Install CustomTask and Controller
+3. Install CustomTask and Controller for both the examples